Greys0/HexCans/Readme.txt

 	LICENSE.txt	-	CC-BY 3.0 License
 	Readme.txt	-	This file

-/HexCans	-	Copy this folder into /GameData/
+/GameData/	-	Install this folder

 /Model Basefiles- 	Original and raw files from various points in the development
 	/CATIA	-	The original models as created in CATIA, should also load in Solidworks